 3.9.
-Appendices
+Appendixes

-The project must include a list of appendices unless included in the table of contents.
-The appendices must be numbered and pages must be numbered sequentially.
-You should only include appendices to which you refer in text.
+• The project must include a list of appendixes unless included in the table of contents.
+The appendixes must be numbered and pages must be numbered sequentially.
+You should only include appendixes to which you refer in the text